Water Sewer Abatement Policy Procedure

 It is the policy of the Town of Exeter not to grant adjustments to water & sewer bills unless the problem rests with the Town’s system.
 However, the Town recognizes that a high bill resulting from accidental, unpreventable water release can present financial hardship to a ratepayer.
 While most water releases are preventable, there are certain circumstances when an accidental water release is not preventable.

-The intent of this policy is to establish a one-time abatement of up to $500, during any ten year period, due to an accidental, unpreventable water release that exceeds 50% above normal average usage.
-This figure is calculated looking back over a 12 month period (4 quarters) from the date of discovery of the leak.
+The intent of this policy is to establish a one-time abatement, during any ten-year period, due to an accidental, unpreventable water release that exceeds 50% above normal average usage.
+This figure is calculated looking back over a 12-month period (4 quarters) from the date of discovery of the leak.

 The town is under no obligation to issue an abatement if the leak is not due to a deficiency in the town system.